realityexpander/How_to_program_from_ground_up/04-DataStructures.md

       >   - https://www.cs.usfca.edu/~galles/visualization/Algorithms.html

 ### Array (1D, 2D, 3D, etc.) <a name="array"></a>
+  - ### BIG IDEA - Arrays are a way to represent a "list" of values in memory.
+Computers are really good at processing lists!

   - A way to represent a "list" of values in memory.
   - The values are usually all the same size & type & are all stored in a contiguous block of memory.
   - The values are usually accessed by an "index" which is a number that represents the position of the "thing" in the array.